The absolutely Koszul and Backelin-Roos properties for spaces of quadrics of small codimension: Non-artinian quadratic -algebras with

-\begin{proof}[Proof of Theorem {\rm\ref{dim2-thm}}] As in the proof of Theorem \ref{artinian-case}, we may assume that $R$ has no socle elements in degree $1$ and $\kk$ is algebraically closed.
+\begin{proof}[Proof of Theorem {\rm\ref{dim2-thm}}] As in the proof of Theorem \ref{artinian-case}, we may assume that $R$ has no socle elements in degree $1$.
 We use now Proposition \ref{structure-nonA}.
 If $\dim_{\kk}R_2=1$, then $R$ is a polynomial ring, and hence is Golod.
 Assume now $\dim_{\kk}(R_2)=2$.

 If (a) holds, then we apply Proposition \ref{nonA-use} with $x_t=x_1$ and $x_s=x_2$ and Corollary \ref{tool} to conclude that the induced homomorphism $Q/(\wt x_1^2)\to R$ is Golod and $R$ is absolutely Koszul.